 - You'll need to be ready to seize opportunities in a variety of places, whether volunteering, interning or otherwise, to gain the experience necessary to stand out from the crowd.

 - Field work can be arduous.
 You might be diving for up to seven hours a day or working at sea in difficult weather conditions.

-- Marine biology is a gender-equal career field which embraces men and women alike.
+- Marine biology is a gender-equal career field.

 To become a marine biologist, you'll need a marine-focused degree such as:

 - marine biology

 - marine science

 - ocean and earth science